growingspaghetti/growingspaghetti.github.io/src/introduction.md

 ## Compiler design

-I haven't read them but it seems there are some chapters about data structures.
+I haven't read them but it seems there are some chapters for data structures.

 📖 Advanced Compiler Design and Implementation
 <div class="thumbnail">